michiakig/sicp/README.markdown

 **Exercise 2.55.** Eva Lu Ator types to the interpreter the expression

-<strike>**Exercise 2.56.** Show how to extend the basic differentiator to handle more kinds of
-expressions.
-For instance, implement the differentiation rule</strike>
+X **Exercise 2.56.** Show how to extend the basic differentiator to handle more kinds of expressions.
+For instance, implement the differentiation rule

 **Exercise 2.57.** Extend the differentiation program to handle sums and products of arbitrary numbers of (two or more) terms.